Legal

 Enforcement

 Violation of this policy may result in disciplinary action up to an including termination of employment.
-Under Georgia state law, individuals who sign without authority may incur personal liability for any contracts they sign.
+Individuals who sign without authority may incur personal liability for any contracts or other agreements that they sign.

 Policy History